lyokha/nginx-combined-upstreams-module/README.md

 The *upstrand* looks very similar to a simple combined upstream but it also has a crucial difference: the upstreams inside of an upstrand do not get flattened and keep holding their identities.
-It gives a possibility to configure a *failover* status for a bunch of servers associated with a single upstream without need to check them all by turn.
+This gives a possibility to configure a *failover* status for a group of servers associated with a single upstream without need to check them all by turn.
 In the above example upstrand *us1* may hold a list of upstreams like *u01*, *u02* etc. Imagine that upstream *u01* holds 10 servers inside and represents a part of a geographically distributed